dtcenter/MET/met/docs/Users_Guide/point-stat.rst

   output_prefix  = "";
   version        = "VN.N";

-The configuration options listed above are common to many MET tools and are described in :ref:`Data IO MET Configuration File Options`.
+The configuration options listed above are common to many MET tools and are described in :numref:`Data IO MET Configuration File Options`.

 _________________________

-Setting up the **fcst** and **obs** dictionaries of the configuration file is described in :ref:`Data IO MET Configuration File Options`.
+Setting up the **fcst** and **obs** dictionaries of the configuration file is described in :numref:`Data IO MET Configuration File Options`.
 The following are some special consideration for the Point-Stat tool.

 The **obs** dictionary looks very similar to the **fcst** dictionary.
 When the forecast and observation variables follow the same naming convention, one can easily copy over the forecast settings to the observation dictionary using **obs = fcst;**.
 However when verifying forecast data in NetCDF format or verifying against not-standard observation variables, users will need to specify the **fcst** and **obs** dictionaries separately.
 The number of fields specified in the **fcst** and **obs** dictionaries must match.